Travel Safety Tips

 • In most countries, it is not mandatory to carry your passport with you at all times; a copy will suffice.
 Scan your passport photo ID page and visa page (if applicable) prior to traveling and print out several full color copies.
 Always carry a copy of your passport with you at all times when traveling internationally.

-Once you decide where you are going, there’s a wealth of information on the Lonely Planet website – go to the country you are interested in visiting and click on the Thorn Tree forum link on the left-hand menu.
-Here you will learn about touts, scams, and things in general to look out for.
-Don’t let this stuff scare you.
-Chances are, you’ll never be exposed to it but forewarned is forearmed.
+Once you decide where you are going, it’s also worthwhile to do a Google search for common scams at your destination(s).
+Don’t let stories about touts and scams scare you.
+Chances are, you’ll never be exposed to it, but forewarned is forearmed.
 But the best travel safety advice of all is never ignore that nagging little voice in the back of your mind.
 If you think that something is not quite right you are probably correct; if you are uncomfortable there is probably a good reason you feel this way.
 By planning ahead and staying alert to your surroundings when you do hit the road, you can feel assured that you have made every possible provision for safe travel.

 If you found this article on travel safety helpful, you may wish to read about how I left a corporate lifestyle I detested and began traveling around the world.